EleutherAI/lm-evaluation-harness/docs/advanced_task_guide.md

 Use can use python functions for certain arguments by using the `!function` operator after the argument name followed by `<filename>.<pythonfunctionname>`.
 This feature can be used for the following arguments:
 1. `doc_to_text`
 2. `doc_to_target`
+3. `gold_alias`
-3. `aggregation` for a `metric` in `metric_list`
+4. `aggregation` for a `metric` in `metric_list`

 ## (No Longer Recommended) Direct `Task` Subclassing

 The prior implementation method of new tasks was to subclass `Task`.
-While we intend to migrate all tasks to the new YAML implementation option going forward, it remains possible to subclass
+While we intend to migrate all tasks to the new YAML implementation option going forward, it remains possible to subclass the Task class and implement custom logic.
+For more information, see `docs/task_guide.md` in v0.3.0 of the `lm-evaluation-harness`.

-{Insert a sample custom `Task` subclass code block here}

 ## Including a Base YAML